How to Clean a Corrugated Water Tank

 - Dispose of the chlorine solution following the regulations required for your locality.

 - Flush the tank by filling it again with clean water, and draining once more.
 Your tank is then ready for use.

 *Caution: Chlorine is both extremely dangerous and toxic when inhaled or applied to exposed areas.
 Follow the instructions on the chlorine container's label for safe handling and storage of this chemical.

 Corrugated Tank Replacement Liners and Repair Kits Available

 If you need a replacement liner for your tank, we can help.
-GEI Works manufactures custom liners for steel corrugated tanks as an economical solution to extend the tank's life.
+Water Storage Tanks manufactures custom liners for steel corrugated tanks as an economical solution to extend the tank's life.
 Our tank liners are built to the size and specifications needed for your storage requirements.
 Liner repair kits are also available.
 See the details: Tank Liners